 The Mausoleum of Augustus in Rome is the biggest tomb with a round floor plan in existence.
-After having been closed for a very long time, it has now been restored and will reopen to the public in March 2021.
+After having been closed for a very long time, it has now been restored and reopened to the public in March 2021.
 It was constructed by the emperor, for himself, his family members and his successors.

 Mausoleum of Augustus Rome